Matthewpco/WP-Headless-React-TypeScript/TRD-5/README.md

 ## 🙋‍♂️ Introduction

-- This task was to fix several issues with Google core web vitals by refactoring core features of the AdUnit such as having a set size for a container and fixing some static setup from contractors that was not being recognized properly.
+- This task was to fix several ad units that were badly positioned statically, and make the more responsive, sticky, and snap to the header on scroll.

 <br>